cadenkriese/smooth-chunks/contributing.md

 ## Pull Requests

-It's super awesome to hear you're wishing to contribute to the project!
+It's super awesome to hear you wish to contribute to the project!
 Before you open a pull request, you'll need to give a quick read to the following guidelines.

 ### Contributor License Agreement (CLA)

-By submitting changes to this repository, you are hereby agreeing that:
+By submitting changes to this repository, you hereby agree that:

 - Your contributions will be licensed irrecoverably under the [MIT License](https://mit-license.org).
 - Your contributions are of your own work and free of legal restrictions (such as patents and copyrights) or other